mrciolino/wiki-backup/Events/investigating-reports-of-illithids-on-mardun.md

 Spoops ends up crashing directly into the tower of a city inhabited by deep gnomes who unbeknownst to him serve Daurgothoth.
 Bazz is far more graceful with his flying and landing using his rocket gauntlets.

+Somehow Adalynn frees herself.
+She becomes an ice clone or something???

+Adalynn flees upwards through the caves through the gnome city.

-They reunite with Adalynn who was bound to service of Daaurgothoth.
+The party reunite with Adalynn now free from her service to Daaurgothoth.

 ## Finding The Nest